aaryank1/Expense-Tracker/README.md

 **Spendwise** is a full-stack expense tracking application designed to help users manage and analyze their expenses effectively.
 The application allows users to add, view, and categorize their expenses, providing insights through visual reports.
 Spendwise includes features such as real-time updates, PDF report generation, and monthly expense tracking.

 **Link:** [https://spendwise-4aks.onrender.com](https://spendwise-4aks.onrender.com)
+(I am using free tier of render which is why sometimes the wait time is around 50 seconds.
+Apologies for the uinconvinience).

 ## Features